replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/02-create-a-customer/assignment.md

 `helm show values oci://registry.replicated.com/[[ Instruqt-Var key="REPLICATED_APP" hostname="shell" ]]/slackernews | less`

-this will show you the default vales from the Helm chart.
+This will show you the default vales from the Helm chart.
 As you scroll through the values, you'll see license information injected in two places.
 The entire license file is injected as the `license` value for the `replicated` subchart, and a few details from it are injected under `.global.replicated`.